-IMPORTANT NOTE: Due to a change in office hours and appointment times, all previously scheduled "cleaning and check-up" appointments occurring in June and July 2020 will need to be RESCHEDULED.
+IMPORTANT NOTE: Due to a change in office hours and appointment times, all previously scheduled "cleaning and check-up" appointments which were made prior to the quarantine for appointments through the end of 2020 will need to be RESCHEDULED.
 Please call the office if you have one of these appointments scheduled.

 COVID-19 LETTER MAILED TO ALL ACTIVE PATIENT FAMILIES: